Luke-Emery/myRIO-I2C-Controller/README.md

 ![Banner image for Robotic Programming at Staffordshire University](/BB_Banner_RP_ULTRA@4x.png)
-# myRIO Square Wave Generator
+# myRIO I2C Controller
-A Virtual Instrument (VI) which is to be deployed onto a National Instruments myRIO to generate a square wave.
-This wave can be used to simulate data from a wheel speed type sensor.
+A Virtual Instrument (VI) which is to be deployed onto a National Instruments myRIO to act as an I2C Controller.
+This module can be considered as a data request within a network of integrated circuits to simulate data from a ride vehicle speed module.

-The VI contains a control panel which displays errors (unused in this version), and controls for the duty cycle (as a percentage of the pulse width) and wave frequency (in Hertz).
+The VI contains a control panel which displays an I2C error indicator (used to indicate various errors but commonly an air gap in the I2C wires or failure to acknowledge from the addressed Worker), and an indicator for the requested brake force.

 ## Using the Virtual Instrument
 Download/Fork the VI.
 Be sure to unzip the downloaded folder.